Research

 *co-first, #co-corresponding

 Di Wu, Kenneth M. Yamada#, Shaohe Wang#.
-Tissue Morphogenesis Through Dynamic Cell and Matrix Interactions (2023) Annu.
-Rev. Cell Dev.
-Biol.
-[Author Manuscript PDF]
+Tissue Morphogenesis Through Dynamic Cell and Matrix Interactions (2023) Annu Rev Cell Dev Biol

 Shaohe Wang#, Kazue Matsumoto, Samantha R. Lish, Alexander X. Cartagena-Rivera, Kenneth M. Yamada#.
 Budding epithelial morphogenesis driven by cell-matrix versus cell-cell adhesion (2021) Cell [NIDCR News] [Dev Cell Spotlight] [Figshare Data] [Github Repo] [Addgene Plasmids]

 Shaohe Wang.
-Single Molecule RNA FISH (smFISH) in Whole‐Mount Mouse Embryonic Organs (2019) Current Protocols in Cell Biology
+Single Molecule RNA FISH (smFISH) in Whole‐Mount Mouse Embryonic Organs (2019) Curr Protoc Cell Biol

 Shaohe Wang*, Stacy D. Ochoa*, Renat N. Khaliullin*, Adina Gerson-Gurwitz, Jeffrey M. Hendel, Zhiling Zhao, Ronald Biggs, Andrew D. Chisholm, Arshad Desai, Karen Oegema, Rebecca A. Green.
 A high-content imaging approach to profile C. elegans embryonic development (2019) Development

 Shaohe Wang#, Rei Sekiguchi, William P Daley, Kenneth M Yamada#.
-Patterned cell and matrix dynamics in branching morphogenesis (2017) Journal of Cell Biology (Review Article) [Cover Highlight]
+Patterned cell and matrix dynamics in branching morphogenesis (2017) J Cell Biol (Review Article) [Cover Highlight]

 Shaohe Wang, Ngang Heok Tang, Pablo Lara-Gonzalez, Zhiling Zhao, Dhanya K. Cheerambathur, Bram Prevo, Andrew D. Chisholm, Arshad Desai, Karen Oegema.
 A toolkit for GFP-mediated tissue-specific protein degradation in C. elegans (2017) Development [Addgene Plasmids]